codeigniter4/docs-update/docs/general/errors.md

 !!! success "Available from version 4.3.0"

 By default, all errors reported by `error_reporting()` will be thrown as an `ErrorException` object.
 These include both `E_DEPRECATED` and `E_USER_DEPRECATED` errors.
-With the surge in use of PHP 8.1+, many users may see exceptions thrown for [passing null to non-nullable arguments of internal functions](https://wiki.php.net/rfc/deprecate_null_to_scalar_internal_arg).
+With the surge in use of PHP 8.1+, many users may see exceptions thrown for <a href="https://wiki.php.net/rfc/deprecate_null_to_scalar_internal_arg" target="_blank">passing null to non-nullable arguments of internal functions</a>.
 To ease the migration to PHP 8.1, you can instruct CodeIgniter to log the deprecations instead of throwing them.

 First, make sure your copy of `Config\Exceptions` is updated with the two new properties and set as follows: